cometbft/cometbft/docs/references/storage/README.md

 ## Database key layout and pruning

 The results above clearly show that pruning is not impacting the nodes performance anymore and could be turned on.
 The next step was determining whether we should remove the current database key representation from CometBFT and use the new ordering by height, which should be more optimal.
-(Pure golevelDB benchmarks showed orders of magnitute improvement when keys were written in order vs randomly: 8s vs 16ms).
-(TODO Add Link to Anton;s PDF)
+(Pure golevelDB benchmarks showed orders of magnitute improvement when keys were written in order vs randomly: 8s vs 16ms - this can be seen in the PDF report on `goleveldb` experiments linked above).
 However, while running the same set of experiments locally vs. in production, we obtained contradicting results on the impact of the key layout on these numbers.

 ### **Local-1node**